john-ml/john-ml.github.io/content/prob.md

 type 'a inferencer = 'a rand -> 'a dist
 ```

-With all these definitions in hand, we're now ready to write some inferencers.
+Now to write some inferencers:

 ## Monte Carlo simulation